The Top 10 Buildings in China — China’s Biggest and Best

 - Cost: about 800 million USD

-The building lights up the night sky in Luohu, Shenzhen near Hong Kong.
+The building lights up the night sky in Luohu, Shenzhen near Hong Kong, and the 100th floor observation deck gives a grand view of the greenery of Hong Kong and the blue sea.
 It sits in an emergent financial center in the city.
-The KK Mall is a part of the complex.
+Read more on KK100.

 9. Venetian Macau